AnhQuocVo/Predict-Gold-Price/README.md

 | Visualization        | matplotlib, seaborn         | Clear data storytelling for model comparison   |

 ## Value & Impact
 This project demonstrates the practical use of econometric forecasting for financial assets—balancing academic rigor with trading application.
-It highlights key skills in time-series modeling, performance evaluation, and financial analytics that are core to quantitative research and data-driven strategy development.